econia-labs/econia/src/move/econia/doc/market.md

 on the number of ticks left to fill until max and the price for the given order, and compared against the number of lots to fill until max.
-The lesser of the two is taken as the max fill size, and compared against the order size to determine the fill size and if a complete fill takes place.
+The lesser of the two is taken as the max fill size, the order is borrowed and its price is checked against that indicated for the AVL queue head, then the max fill size is compared against the order size to determine the fill size and if a complete fill takes place.
 If no size can be filled the loop breaks, otherwise the number of ticks is calculated, and lots and ticks until max counters are updated.
 The self-match condition is checked, then the order is filled user side and a